FastLane-Labs/shMonad-frontend/docs/overview.md

 ## Architecture Overview

-- **Atlas SDK Integration**: Utilizes the Atlas SDK to interact with the Atlas framework for intent submission and Solver interaction.
+- **Atlas SDK Integration**: Utilizes the Atlas SDK to interact with the Atlas framework for intent creation.
 - **Component-Based Structure**: Employs a modular React component architecture for maintainability and reusability.
 - **Service Abstraction**: Implements service layers for handling User Operations, Solver interactions, and blockchain communications.
 - **State Management**: Employs efficient state management techniques to handle complex application states and data flow.